James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 Here are the methods to help teach bite control:

-Teach Your Puppy What Is a Toy and What Is Not a Toy
+Teaching Your Puppy What Is a Toy and What's Not a Toy

 Some puppies also enjoy biting our shoelaces; they’re so fun to play with!
 If your puppy does this, stop moving.
 Avoid dragging him around, otherwise, you’ll only make him more excited.
 Make it boring for the puppy!
 Stand still and wait.
 If he lets go, reward him by allowing him to play with an appropriate toy.
 Make sure the toy is more interesting than your shoes; if he’s not into toys, offer him a yummy treat.

 If he doesn’t let go and keeps pulling the shoelace, you have to redirect his attention.
 Waiting won’t help since he’s having so much fun by himself!
 Grab a piece of food (or a very interesting chew toy), say “let go!” and place it right in front of the puppy’s nose.
 He’ll probably lose interest in the shoelace and won’t hesitate to grab the treat.
 Once he gets the idea, be careful not to create a behavioral chain.
 He may learn that in order to have the treat, he needs to bite your shoelace; this is not the purpose of the exercise!
 To prevent this, simply ask him to sit or lay down before giving him the treat.

 Like in any other behavior problem, prevention is the key.
 If your puppy is very excited and you think he’ll jump right at your hands, offer him the toy beforehand; if he’s running toward your shoes, offer him the chew toy!
 Persistence and patience are extremely important; make sure to respect your puppy’s learning rhythm!